nautobot/nautobot/nautobot/docs/user-guides/getting-started/ipam.md

 A Prefix is an IPv4 or IPv6 network and mask expressed in CIDR notation (e.g. 192.0.2.0/24).
 Prefixes are automatically organized by their parent Aggregates.
-Additionally, each Prefix can be assigned to a particular Site and virtual routing and forwarding instance (VRF).
+Additionally, each Prefix can be assigned to a particular Site and virtual routing and forwarding (VRF) instance.

 To create a prefix: